burlachenkok/exploring-python3/python3-note.md

 | Autograd | https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html |
 |

-> Comment: In the context of deep learning the logits mean the layer or scalars from R that are fed into softmax or similar layer in which the image(or output) is a probabilistic simplex.
+> Comment: In the context of deep learning the logits mean the layer or scalars real values that are fed into softmax or similar layer in which the image(or output) is a probabilistic simplex.

 ## Matplotlib